 Center it on the wall you intend to use for your command center, and then you can add additional pieces- filing or mail bins, clipboard, hooks, shelves, as you learn what you need from using what you have.

 Here are our some of our favorite component pieces for family command centers:

 Top Picks: Chalkboards and Whiteboards:

-Top Pick: Loddie Doddie Rustic Magnetic Chalkboard This 24"x36" chalkboard has plenty of room for writing notes, or hanging menus, fliers, and more- allowing you to keep everything in your command center organized!
+This 18″x22″ rustic wall chalkboard has plenty of room for writing notes, or hanging menus, fliers, and more- allowing you to keep everything in your command center organized!
 The rustic-style frame is beautiful- and the board is designed to hang both vertically and horizontally.

-Top Pick: The Board Dudes Magnetic Whiteboard This 17"x23" magnetic whiteboard is a great addition to a family command center!
+This 24″x 36″ magnetic whiteboard is a great addition to a family command center!
 Use fine-tipped dry-erase markers to write lists or leave notes for family members, hang papers by magnets to keep things organized.
 Can be hung vertically or horizontally.

 More Wall-Mounted Command Center Boards:

-Design Ovation's Linen Pinboard If you aren't looking for a board to write on, but a board to hang papers from- a pinboard might be the perfect solution for your family command center!
+If you aren't looking for a board to write on, but a board to hang papers from- a linen pinboard might be the perfect solution for your family command center!
 This beautifully framed linen fabric pinboard comes in multiple sizes- and can be hung either vertically or horizontally.

 Top Picks: The Best Command Center Accessories:

 has a vintage whitewash finish.
 There are two separate compartments for “In” and “Out” slots with chalkboard fronts and 3 key hooks.
 It measures 8.2″ L x 2.6″ W x 16.7″ H.

-Top Pick: Wall Mounted Farmhouse Basket The nice thing about these wall mounted baskets is that they can hold regular-sized file folders horizontally.
+The nice thing about this wall-mounted farmhouse-style basket is that it can hold regular-sized file folders horizontally.
 So you can create a filing system that works for your family- and immediately put paperwork in its place.
 Available in 3 metal finishes black, grey, and white.
 The basket measures 13.25” inches long, 8.75 inches tall and 3.25 inches wide.